sibaram-srs/azure-devops-interview-guide/O_Interview-01.md

 ---

-# 9. Corrected Question

-**Were there any features provided by the NGINX Ingress Controller that were missing in Application Gateway Ingress Controller?**
+# 9. **Were there any features provided by the NGINX Ingress Controller that were missing in Application Gateway Ingress Controller?**

 ## Interview Ready Answer